 Overall, while the 2020 electoral map of Syria has shifted somewhat, the bigger picture remains depressingly familiar: unswerving loyalty to Assad remains the most important qualification for parliamentary appointment, the Ba’ath party continues to dominate parliament, and electoral fraud is widespread.
 Despite the dire economic condition of most Syrians and the obvious need for reform, the 2020 cycle shows the regime’s attempt to project an image of “business as usual”.

 In 2011, after a wave of protests swept through the Middle East, Syrians expressed shock at the slaughter of peaceful protesters by the regime and its security services.
 After two weeks of simmering tensions, Bashar al-Assad addressed parliament on the 31st of March.
 But instead of attempting to defuse the situation, he doubled down, arguing the protests were nothing more than a foreign conspiracy against Syria and its people — a narrative as old as the regime itself.
-During his speech, he was heckled by Khaled al-Ali, an MP from Hama: "Your honor, the Arab world is too small for you, you should rule the whole world instead ".
-This event would confirm Syria’s parliament as no more than an open space for ‘elected’ sycophants to showcase their loyalty.
+During his speech, he was praised by Khaled al-Ali, an MP from Hama: "Your honor, the Arab world is too small for you, you should rule the whole world instead. " This event would confirm Syria’s parliament as no more than an open space for ‘elected’ sycophants to showcase their loyalty.

-However, as is the case with much of Syria’s political past, parliament was a lot more democratic prior to the rise of the al-Assad dynasty.
+However, as is the case with much of Syria’s political past, the parliament was a lot more democratic prior to the rise of the al-Assad dynasty.
 The foundations of the Syrian People’s Council can be traced back to 1919, during the short-lived Syrian Arab Kingdom, making it the oldest parliament in the Arab World.
 Its current structure was founded in 1928 under the French mandate.
 Following independence in 1946, it was vested with broad powers, including legislative authority and extensive oversight of the executive branch.

 Hafez al-Assad’s rise to power in 1971 effectively stripped the parliament of all of its capabilities.
 He renamed it the ‘People’s Council’, and vested himself with absolute powers, including the ability to appoint ministers, reject laws, and dissolve the parliament at will.
 Since then, the assembly has held elections every four years, with all its results pre-determined to favor the Ba’ath party, whose constitutional status as "leader of the state and society" had preserved Hafez’s rule.
 Under Bashar al-Assad, the increasing militarization of the council has been reflected in the rising number of former military officers and militia leaders appointed to the chamber in the 2012, 2016, and 2020 election cycles.